Pomax/are-we-flying/docs/index.md

 export class Autopilot {
   constructor(...) {
     ...
-    // Next up, we add "fly level" by first adding it to our list of modes: this.modes = {
+    // Next up, we add "fly level" as an autopilot mode: this.modes = {
       [LEVEL_FLIGHT]: false,
     }